supersimplesuper/docs/website/docs/software_partners/explanations/understanding_super_api_entities/index.md

 ## Tracking SuperAPI entities in your system

-We highly suggest creating new database tables to track the "join" between the entities in your system (employers, employees) and the entities in SuperAPI.
-This provides a convenient indicator that the join between the systems as been created and allows you to store SuperAPI related information in a way that does not pollute the primary models in your system.
+We highly suggest creating new database tables to track the relationship ("join") between the entities in your system (employers, employees) and the entities in SuperAPI.
+This provides a convenient indicator that the join between the systems has been created.
+It also allows you to store SuperAPI related information in a way that does not pollute the primary models in your system.

 For example, to model the relationship between employers in your system and SuperAPI, your database could look like: